What are the best shooting modes to use and why?

 Sets a small aperture for deep depth of field and ensures flash and AF-assist illuminator is off.

 Landscape mode is good in daylight.
-If the light is low or it is dark, use a tripod as the shutter speed will be too slow to hand hold the camera, and camera shake will blur your photo.
+If the light is low or it’s dark, use a tripod as the shutter speed will be too slow to hand hold the camera, and camera shake will blur your photo.

 In landscape mode the aperture will be small (high f-number) for a deep depth of field (front to back sharpness).
-This means that both the foreground and the background will be in focus.
+This means that both the foreground of the photo and the background will be in focus.

 3. Sports mode